multiplex55/Nim_AutohotkeyLearning/README.md

 dragMouse(MousePoint(x: 100, y: 100), MousePoint(x: 200, y: 250), steps = 5)
 ```

-All helpers perform feature detection: on non-Windows platforms they short-circuit
-with clear error messages so you know which APIs are unavailable.
+All helpers are built for Windows and rely on WinAPI/UIA being present.

 ---